Hipapheralkus/riabus-cimo-website/README.md

-# RIABUS & ČIMO Website
+# Exkurzie & ČIMO Website

-This repository contains the source code for the RIABUS & ČIMO website, featuring a bus transportation service and educational materials catalog.
+This repository contains the source code for the Exkurzie & ČIMO website, featuring a bus transportation service and educational materials catalog.

 ## Table of Contents